andydluna/JavaScriptNotes/Hoisting In JavaScript.md

 | `let` and `const` variables       | NO (well, yes, but not in practice)   | `<uninitialized>`, TDZ (Temporal Dead Zone) | Block                                 |
 | `function` expressions and arrows | Depends if using `var` or `let/const` | <                                           | <                                     |
 ![[Hoisting Example.png]]

+Best Practice: Do not hoist functions!
+Declare them first!